Do what you can, with what you have, right where you are. – Theodore Roosevelt

 This involves progressively relaxing every muscle of your body one muscle at a time up until your entire body is completely at ease.
 Best results come if this exercise is accomplished while lying down, however, if you are at work you can also undertake the exercise in a seated position.

-Begin at your toes and slowing relax each muscle of your body progressively moving up your legs through your chest and up to the tip of your head.
+Begin with your toes and slowing relax each muscle of your body progressively moving up your legs through your chest and up to the tip of your head.
 Taking 5 to 10 minutes to focus in on this exercise several times per day will help you successfully manage your stress levels.

-Consistent Napping & Sleeping Patterns
+Consistent Napping and Sleeping Patterns

 Uninterrupted sleep brings harmony to the body and mind.
 On the other hand, interrupted sleep can stress the body through the night and leave it drained and feeling fatigued throughout the day.
 Moreover, napping has been scientifically proven to ease stress and promote health and well-being.
 However, when it comes to napping, it is important not to overdo it.
 Keep your naps to about 20 to 25 minutes and no longer.